 When is the program coming?
-The legislation explicitly requires the Secretary of the Department of Transportation to issue regulations implementing the whistleblower law within 18 months of its adoption.
-That puts the deadline a few months into 2017.
-For comparison purposes, the SEC and CFTC were accepting tips provided pursuant to the terms of the Dodd-Frank Act a year after it was signed into law.
+The legislation explicitly required the Secretary of the Department of Transportation to issue regulations implementing the whistleblower law within 18 months of its adoption.
+That put the deadline a few months into 2017.
+No regulations have been issued so far, but the NHTSA is accepting tips from whistleblowers pursuant to the mandate of the law.

 Limited to Industry Insiders: You must be working as an employee or contractor of a motor vehicle manufacturer, parts supplier or dealership.
 Basically, this means that you work for an auto company (like GM), a manufacturer of motor vehicle equipment (think Takata), or a dealer (auto sales facility).
 You won’t meet the requirements to receive a reward if you are a consumer as it simply does not appear to be within the definition of a whistleblower.
 This is a shortcoming (as we would personally favor their inclusion) but it is excluded by the text adopted by Congress and signed by the President.

 Tip Submission Dates: Individuals may turn in information prior to the adoption of the program.
 The law makes clear that even if the information involves a violation which occurred prior to the enactment of the FAST Act, it is still eligible for a reward so long as it is turned in after the signing of the FAST Act.
 Only information which was provided to the U.S. Government before the signing of the FAST Act is excluded.